maraisr/vector3/README.md

 dot // Dot product of a and b
-cross // Cross product of vector a and b distance // The distance between vector a and vector b reflect // The reflection vector of a
+cross // Cross product of vector a and b distance // The distance between vector a and vector b negate // The negative vector of a abs // The absolute vector of a refelct // Invert values lerp // Interpolate values
 ```

 ### Static Methods